jmoyang/DATA310/project2.md

 * ##### Group 5
 <img src="Images/linest_pp_5.png" width="350" height="300">                      <img src="Images/linest_5.png" width="350" height="300">

+* Interestingly, we can see a similar results here.

 #### Using the python script provided, train a gradient boosting model using decision trees with the tensorflow estimator.
 Provide evaluative metrics including a measure of accuracy and AUC.
 Produce the predicted probabilities plot as well as the ROC curve for each wealth outcome and interpret these results.